 WARNING!
-Unplug your power supply when adding or removing expansion cards or other system components.
-Failure to do so may cause severe damage to both your motherboard and expansion cards (see 3.3 Hardware Setup Procedure for more information).
+Unplug the system power cord when adding or removing expansion cards or other system components.
+Failure to do so may cause severe damage to both the motherboard and expansion cards.

-3.6.1 Expansion Card Installation Procedure
+3.7.1 Installing an Expansion Card

-- 1. Read the documentation for your expansion card and make any necessary hardware or software settings for your expansion card, such as jumpers. - 2.
-Remove your computer system's cover and the bracket plate on the slot you intend to use.
-Keep the bracket for possible future use. - 3.
-Carefully align the card's connectors and press firmly. - 4.
-Secure the card on the slot with the screw you removed above. - 5.
-Replace the computer system's cover. - 6.
-Set up the BIOS if necessary (such as IRQ xx Used By ISA: Yes in PNP AND PCI SETUP) - 7.
-Install the necessary software drivers for your expansion card.
+- 1. Read the documentation that comes with the expansion card and make any necessary hardware settings for the card before installing it. - 2.
+Remove the system unit cover and the bracket plate on the slot you intend to use.
+Keep the screw for later use. - 3.
+Align the card connectors with the slot and press firmly until the card fits in place. - 4.
+Secure the card to the slot with the screw you removed earlier. - 5.
+Replace the system cover. - 6.
+Change the necessary BIOS settings, if any. (see section 4.4.3 PCI Configuration to change the settings.) - 7.
+Install the necessary software drivers for the expansion card.

-3.6.2 Assigning IRQs for Expansion Cards
+3.7.2 Assigning IRQs for Expansion Cards